lukasnee/ln/README.md

 Here are some important conventions:

-- modular feature folder name and C++ namespace has to be the same and in snake_case.
+- Modular feature folder name and C++ namespace has to be the same and in snake_case.
 For example, the [`ln/drivers`](ln/drivers) folder contains features that are in the `ln::drivers` namespace.

-## TODO
+## TODO List

 - Rename all command objects from `<name>_cmd` to `cmd_<name>` - makes more
   sense when naming nested commands.
-- Change build directory from `.build` to `build` to match CMake convention and work better with tools like `clangd`.
-- add GPL license preambles to all files.
+- Add GPL license preambles to all files.
-- shell backspace does not work.
+- Shell backspace does not work.
 - `repeat 1000 repeat 1000 echo labas` should technically work.
 - Consider switching to [jonenz/FreeRTOS-Cpp](https://github.com/jonenz/FreeRTOS-Cpp) instead of